robtweed/ewd.js/README.md

 ## Installing EWD.js

+Create a directory for your EWD.js environment, eg ~/ewdjs

+Then, assuming you've already installed Node.js:

+       cd ~/ewdjs
        npm install ewdjs

+Modify that first cd command as appropriate for your system.

 In the node_modules/ewdjs directory that is created, you'll find a file named install.js.
 It is recommended that you run this in order to create the run-time environment and to move the files in